-Table 4.9 also provides the following indicators of income distribution: mean and median equivalised income6, income quintile ratio, and Gini coefficient.
-According to results, the mean and median equivalised disposable incomes in EUROMOD are very close to the external statistics for 2012, and are very slightly underestimated in the following year.
+Table 4.9 also provides the following indicators of income distribution: mean and median equivalised income, income quintile ratio, and Gini coefficient.
+According to results, the mean and median equivalised disposable incomes in EUROMOD are very close to the external statistics.
 Income inequality is slightly lower in EUROMOD when measured by the income quintile ratio and the Gini coefficient.
 This is consistent with results obtained in other countries.
-In case of Czech Republic, the higher number of recipients of housing benefit (which is mostly received by lower income families) is likely to be one of the factors reducing income inequality in EUROMOD simulations.
+In case of the Czech Republic, the higher number of recipients of housing benefit (which is mostly received by lower income families) is likely to be one of the factors reducing income inequality in EUROMOD simulations.